debdoop/Web-Team-Public/Trustnet/About -Trustnet-Site.md

 Search won't find them if people search without the accents - but they can include their name without accents in their profile description (This is a backlog item).

+###Profiles

+- You should not be able to finish saving your profle without an image

 ### Troubleshooting